Sony XB20 Review

 The XB20's treble and clarity were also quite impressive in our testing.
 While the top models were clearly superior in this regard, the XB20 was still able to create a full bodied sound that will please most listeners.
 If you're looking for something completely waterproof, the JBL Flip 4 produced a similarly bassy yet well rounded sound, and is IPX7 waterproof.

 The XB20's is a mid sized model that earned a 7 out of 10 in our portability testing.
-With a weight of 21 ounces it is fairly average in terms of weight.
+Tipping the scales at 21 ounces, it is fairly average in terms of weight.
 This feels fairly light considering both the audio quality and sheer volume this model can produce, with only the JBL Flip 4 (19 ounces) and the Bose SoundLink Color II (19.8 ounces) comparable in that regard.
 The pill shape makes it easy to slide into a bag, and the IPX5 water resistance lets you tote it around no matter the forecast.

 The XB20 is impressively loud, given its size.
 It earned an 8 out of 10 in this metric, falling behind only models that are significantly heavier.
 This speaker was easily able to cut through a large group of people talking in our testing apartment, and felt plenty loud enough for a small party.
 It's also loud enough to make you the center of attention at the beach.